Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 Today's YouTube is littered with controversy, and it works.

-The more controversial your videos are, the more people will view them.
+The more controversial your videos are, the more people will likely view them.
 Drama is a huge seller nowadays, and it's become it's very own genre on YouTube.

 However don't go overboard!